jucron/DesignPatterns/README.md

 - headline:on
 - images:off
 - navbar:off
+The button for animation was clicked:
-An animation with black holes exploding shows up
+ -> An animation with black holes exploding shows up

 ```

 ### Designs implemented (so far)